 WEBINAR Nov.
 2: on CAR-T Coding and Reimbursement

-In September, the ASBMT sent three letters of importance to the Centers for Medicare & Medicaid Services on CAR-T reimbursement, OPPS and PFS.
+In September, the ASTCT sent three letters of importance to the Centers for Medicare & Medicaid Services on CAR-T reimbursement, OPPS and PFS.

 In June 2017, our team worked together to coordinate a response to the latest proposed Medicare inpatient rule changes, yielding a 12-page response that covered financial issues critical for our Society, ranging from potentially decreased inpatient reimbursement to impacts on emerging T cell immunotherapies.

-A monthly column by Stephanie Farnia, ASBMT Director of Health Policy and Strategic Relations
+A monthly column by Stephanie Farnia, ASTCT Director of Health Policy and Strategic Relations

 As I have begun stumbling through my Tandem preparations, it became clear that while we do have new areas of access and reimbursement issues to pursue, much of our focus this year will be on finishing what we have started – i.e. moving current initiatives from the half-way point to the finish line.
 A brief summary of these focus areas is below and I will highlight sessions at Tandem that plan to discuss these issues in more detail in February’s column.
 Finally – I listed a few articles and podcasts that I found particularly helpful recently at the end of the column.
 READ MORE.